1716757342/CatalyticMLLM/README.md

 DATASETS="MOLECULE_RELAXED_ENERGY_TUSNS_24K%100"
 ```

+> [!NOTE]
-Note: before use, confirm that the dataset name in `DATASETS` has been registered in `qwen-vl-finetune/qwenvl/data/data_list.py`, or change it to a dataset alias that is valid in the current environment.
+> Confirm that the dataset name in `DATASETS` is registered in `qwen-vl-finetune/qwenvl/data/data_list.py`.
+Otherwise, replace it with a valid dataset alias for your environment.

 #### Option B: LoRA SFT